by Raja Ravi Varma

 Karen Chace 2021 ©

 This blog post was researched and compiled by Karen Chace.
 Permission for private use is granted.
 Distribution, either electronically or on paper is prohibited without my expressed written permission.
 For permission, please contact me at firstname.lastname@example.org.
-Of course, if you wish to link to my blog via your website, blog, newsletter, Facebook page or Twitter please feel free to do so; I greatly appreciate your support and personal integrity.
+Of course, if you wish to link to my blog via your website, blog, newsletter, Facebook page or Twitter please feel free to do so; I appreciate your support and personal integrity.